 1. Horizon Elite 7.8 AT Treadmill

 It has a 60” deck with 3-zone cushioning that will stand up to your sprinting needs.
-It also allows you to challenge yourself by selecting one of the Sprint 8 pre-programmed HIIT workouts that’s sure to get you burning calories.
+It also allows you to challenge yourself by selecting one of the Sprint 8 pre-programmed HIIT workouts that are sure to get you burning calories.

 Track your workout or stream fitness classes on the 9.3” LED/TFT display.
 The integrated speakers let you hear everything without having to use headphones.
 There’s still room to place your tablet or cellphone without blocking your view of the display screen.